section-engineering-education/engineering-education/content/articles/creating-a-simple-hunt-the-wumpus-game-using-python-flask-and-socketio/index.md

 ![Game round](/engineering-education/creating-a-simple-hunt-the-wumpus-game-using-python-flask-and-socketio/game-round.png)

 ### Conclusion
 In this tutorial, you learned about the "Hunt the Wumpus" game and its influence on Artificial Intelligence.

 We also developed a simple clone of the game using Python, Flask, HTML, CSS, JavaScript, and Socket.io.

 You can see how it's possible to create games in a very easy way using these technologies.
 You can now explore the endless possibilities of applications that you can build with them!

-Also, feel free to add additional functionalities to the game.
+Feel free to add additional functionalities to the game.

-To see the whole project, you can go to the [project's GitHub](https://github.com/csamuelsm/wumpus).
+You can download this project from this [GitHub repository](https://github.com/csamuelsm/wumpus).

-### References
+### Further reading
 - [Hunt the Wumpus - Wikipedia](https://en.wikipedia.org/wiki/Hunt_the_Wumpus)
 - [AI | The Wumpus World Description - GeeksforGeeks](https://www.geeksforgeeks.org/ai-the-wumpus-world-description/)
 - [Artificial Intelligence: A Modern Approach](https://www.amazon.com.br/Artificial-Intelligence-Approach-Stuart-Russell/dp/0134610997)